 Using an automatic sump pump

 To test automatic sump pumps, start by pouring some water into the pump.
 Next, check to see whether the pump kicks in on its own.
 If it is set up correctly, the pump will start automatically when the water starts to rise.

 Always place the electric switch close to the water source.
 You’ll, however, need to set up a ground fault circuit interrupter (GFCI) onto the outlet to minimize any electrical accidents.

 After you install the sump pump, connect the power supply.
 Make sure the ground fault circuit interrupter is in place before you connect the pump to the power source.

-If you’re using a battery pump, ensure the battery is fully charged and ready to power up in emergencies.
+If you’re using a battery backup sump pump, ensure the battery is fully charged and ready to power up in emergencies.

 Maintaining your sump pump

 Your sump pump may last at least 5 years or more with regular maintenance.
 Areas to check every few months include: